Minimization of Transformed $L_1$ Penalty: Closed Form Representation and Iterative Thresholding Algorithms: Conclusion

 \section{Conclusion}

-We have studied compressed sensing problem with the transformed $l_1$ penalty function for unconstrained regularization model.
-We established a precise thresholding representation theory with closed form thresholding formula, and proposed three iterative thresholding schemes for TL1 regularization.
-The TL1 thresholding function can be either continuous (as in soft-thresholding of $l_1$) or discontinuous (as in half-thresholding of $l_{1/2}$) depending on whether the parameters belong to the subcritical or supercritical regime.
+We have studied compressed sensing problems with the transformed $l_1$ penalty function for the unconstrained regularization model.
+We established a precise thresholding representation theory with closed form thresholding formula, and proposed three iterative thresholding schemes.
+The TL1 thresholding schemes can be either continuous (as in soft-thresholding of $l_1$) or discontinuous (as in half-thresholding of $l_{1/2}$), depending on whether the parameters belong to the subcritical or supercritical regime.
 Correspondingly, there are two parameter setting strategies for regularization parameter $\lambda$, when the $k$-sparsity problem is solved.
+A convergence theorem is proved for the fixed parameter TL1 algorithm (DFA).

-Numerical experiments showed that the semi-adaptive TL1It-s2 algorithm is the best performer for sparse signal recovery under sensing matrices of a broad range of coherence and under controlled measurement noise.
-TL1IT-s2 is also robust under sparsity estimation error.
+Numerical experiments showed that the semi-adaptive TL1It-s1 algorithm is the best performer for sparse signal recovery under sensing matrices with a broad range of coherence and under controlled measurement noise.
+TL1IT-s1 is also robust under sparsity estimation error.

-In future work, we plan to analyze convergence of TL1IT algorithms and apply them to imaging processing among other higher dimensional problems.
+In a future work, we plan to explore TL1 thresholding algorithms for imaging science among other higher dimensional problems.